 Let's all be clear here, trekking is not a race.
 Walk at a pace that you are most comfortable with and do not hurry.

 Yes, it is true that climbing hills can take a lot of toll on your body.
 But it is the same when it comes to descending the hills.

 To be ready for the downhill trails that you will surely encounter during your trek, strength training is necessary.
 Focus on strengthening your quadriceps as these muscles will take the pounding when you get downhill.
 Also, focus on building the strength of your back, arms, shoulders and abdominal muscles.

 People with weak quads tend to have problems regarding their knees and ankles when they walk downhill.
 So, you should focus on building good strength in your leg muscles.

-To add more fun to your training, you can also go for hiking.
+To add more fun to your training, you can also go hiking.
 If you can hike up and down the hills, it would be even better.
-This way you will be accustomed to this type and trails and can easily adapt when you trek in Nepal.
+This way you will be accustomed to this type and trail and can easily adapt when you trek in Nepal.

 Become a trekker when you train.
 Wear your hiking boots and carry a backpack and walk through hilly terrains and prepare yourself for the rugged experience that your trek is going to be.